ComputerGhost/QuickIRC/README.md

 ## Features

 More features will be added, but the current feature list is:
- * All RFC 1459 and RFC 2812 commands are supported.
  * Common CTCP commands are supported, with the exception of those which allow direct connections.
  * Basic protection against denial-of-service attacks via CTCP commands.
  * Basic protection against malicious or buggy servers.